 Get your own attorney

-If receive a postnuptial agreement for your signature, it is highly advised that you seek independent counsel to conduct a review.
-The preparer of the agreement is not your attorney, and they cannot give you advice as to any rights you may be waiving under the agreement.
-Further, if only one party was represented by an attorney, the Courts have addition reason to scrutinize the validity of the document.
+If receive a postnuptial agreement for your signature, it is highly advised that you seek an independent counsel to conduct a review.
+The preparer of the agreement is not your attorney, and they cannot give you advice as to any rights you may be waived under the agreement.
+Further, if only one party was represented by an attorney, the Courts have an additional reason to scrutinize the validity of the document.

 Do not sign until you know what you are signing.
 Some mistakes cannot be fixed.

 Mendes Weed, LLP is located in Walnut Creek and serves clients around the Bay Area.
 For your convenience, we also have offices in San Francisco and Sacramento by appointment only.